tmanas06/voting_Dapp/README.md

 using etherium

-use the below changes to check the tables in the css files
+//use the below changes to check the tables in the css files

 line 137
   #result{